rei-cher/server-mkdocs/docs/diagnosis/atopic_dermatitis.md

 ### <u  style="color:teal">Topical JAK Inhibitors</u>
 #### <u  style="color:teal">OPZELURA</u>
+!!! note
+    For opzelura to be approved, BSA has to be less than 20%
 - Approval: FDA-approved in September 2021 for short-term, non-continuous treatment of mild-to-moderate AD in patients 12+.
 - Notes: First topical JAK inhibitor for AD; applied as a cream, also approved for vitiligo (2022).